Ich bin ein Berliner: Background

 Germany's capital, Berlin, was deep within the area controlled by the Soviet Union after World War II.
 Initially governed in four sectors controlled by the four Allied powers (United States, United Kingdom, France and the Soviet Union), tensions of the Cold War escalated until the Soviet forces implemented the Berlin Blockade of the city's western sectors, which the Western allies relieved with the dramatic airlift.
 Afterward, the sectors controlled by the NATO Allies became an effective exclave of West Germany, completely surrounded by East Germany.
 Starting in 1952, the border between East and West was closed everywhere but in Berlin.
 Hundreds of thousands of East Germans defected to the West via West Berlin, a labour drain that threatened East Germany with economic collapse.

 In 1961, the East German government under Walter Ulbricht erected a barbed-wire barrier around West Berlin, officially called the antifaschistischer Schutzwall (anti-fascist protective barrier).
 The East German authorities argued that it was meant to prevent spies and agents of West Germany from crossing into the East.
-However, it was universally known as the Berlin Wall and its real purpose was to keep East German citizens from escaping to the West.
+However, it was universally known as the Berlin Wall and its main purpose was to keep East German citizens from escaping to the West.
 Over a period of months the wall was rebuilt using concrete, and buildings were demolished to create a "death zone" in view of East German guards armed with machine guns.
 The Wall closed the biggest loophole in the Iron Curtain, and Berlin went from being one of the easiest places to cross from East Europe to West Europe to being one of the most difficult.

 The West, including the U.S., was accused of failing to respond forcefully to the erection of the Wall.
 Officially, Berlin was under joint occupation by the four allied powers, each with primary responsibility for a certain zone.
 Kennedy's speech marked the first instance where the U.S. acknowledged that East Berlin was part of the Soviet bloc along with the rest of East Germany.
 On July 25, 1961, Kennedy insisted in a presidential address that the U.S. would defend West Berlin, asserting its Four-Power rights, while making it clear that challenging the Soviet presence in Germany was not possible.